sempare/sempare-delphi-template-engine/docs/statements.md

 <% end %>
 Some more text
 ```
-In the above scenario, you can conditionally include some text by referencing the 'condition'.
+In the above scenario, you can conditionally include some text by referencing the _condition_.
 This could be a variable or a complex expression.
 If the condition expression is a non boolean value, such as a string or a number, the expression evaluates to true for a non empty string and a non zero number.

-More complicated condition blocks can be created using 'elif' and 'else' statements.
+More complicated condition blocks can be created using _elif_ and _else_ statements.
 ```
 some text
 <% if condition %>